 Idea, challenges, and approach.
-In this work, we present a distributed social networking architecture that allows users to share, search for, and subscribe to content in a fully decentralised way, while at the same time maintaining access control and ownership of their content.
-The content here can be textual such as status updates, blog posts, tweets, or tagged multimedia content such as photos and videos.
+In this work, we present a distributed social networking architecture that allows users to share, search for, and subscribe to content in a fully decentralised way, while at the same time maintaining and ownership of their content.
 Such a design is ideal for implementing scientific or enterprise social networks, where people are particularly reluctant to upload their data to a third party.
+Content in our setup can be textual, such as status updates/blog posts/tweets, or multimedia, such as photos or videos, appropriately tagged.
 Our work builds upon research results from the peer-to-peer paradigm, such as those utilizing unstructured, small-world, and semantic overlay networks [9, 10, 16].
 Such decentralised approaches to social networking have also been adopted both by academia and industry by building a number of distributed social platforms [14, 3, 3, 15] and distributed social data management systems [6, 5, 4, 7, 11, 8].
-Although all these approaches offer different types of distributed social networks that allow users to create communities, share content, and send messages, none of them focus on supporting content-based publish/subscribe (pub/sub) in the context of distributed social networks.
+Although all these approaches offer different types of distributed social networks that allow users to create communities, share content, and send messages, none of them focuses on supporting content-based publish/subscribe (pub/sub) functionality in the context of distributed social networks.

 Our proposed solution offers fundamental social interactions, while emphasizing on content-based search and pub/sub functionality, user autonomy, and data ownership.
 In addition, we propose a distributed social networking system that supports content-based pub/sub allowing users to effectively cope with the effort and cognitive overload produced by social updates and enabling them to receive notifications on subscribed content from semantically similar sources of information.
-To do so we leverage on the concepts of semantic friendship [11] between users and approximate pub/sub techniques [18].
+To the best of knowledge, there are no such systems in the literature that offers all these features at the same time.
+To do so we leverage on the concepts of semantic friendship [11] between users and approximate pub/sub [18].
 In our design, semantic friendship emerges from common user interests/profiles by establishing connections among semantically similar nodes (in addition to the social connections) and by discarding connections that are outdated or pointing to dissimilar nodes.
 The goal of this protocol is to create groups/clusters of nodes with similar interests.
 User queries and subscriptions can then be resolved by routing them towards friends and nodes specializing to the query topic.
 Moreover, in approximate pub/sub, publications are processed locally and nodes query or subscribe to only a few selected content sources (i.e., social or semantic friends) that are most likely to satisfy the user's information demand; in this way, we trade recall for message traffic and scalability.

 Contributions.
-To this end, the contributions of this work
+To this end, the contributions of this work are threefold:

 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Copyrights for components of this work owned by others than ACM must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from Permissions@acm.org.
+DEBS'15, June 29 - July 03, 2015, Oslo, Norway